 This course is designed for students who have completed three years of Chinese at the college level.
 The emphasis is on building substantial sophisticated vocabulary and reading various genres of writings and literary works like newspaper articles, essays, and short novels, etc. Development of a higher level of proficiency of the four skills will be stressed through class discussions, writing compositions, listening to TV news clips and watching movies that are supplemental to the themes of the reading materials.
 Class will be conducted entirely in Chinese.
 There will be three class meetings each week.

 Requisite: CHIN 302 or equivalent.
 Admission with the consent of the instructor.
 Fall semester.
-Senior Lecturer Shen.2016-17: Offered in Fall 2016
+Senior Lecturer Shen.2019-20: Offered in Fall 2019

 This course is a continuation of CHIN 401.
 More advanced authentic texts of different genres of writings and literary works will be introduced to students.
 Development of a higher level of proficiency of the four skills will be stressed through class discussions, writing compositions, listening to TV news clips and watching movies that are supplemental to the themes of the reading materials.
 Class will be conducted entirely in Chinese.
 There will be three class meetings each week.

 Requisite: CHIN 401 or equivalent.
 Admission with consent of the instructor.
 Spring semester.
-Senior Lecturer Shen.2016-17: Not offered
+Senior Lecturer Shen.2019-20: Offered in Spring 2020

 Independent Reading Course.